Cats And Jigsaw Puzzles.

 There are many suggestions on how to keep a cat off of a puzzle in progress.
 The solutions are usually temporary and focused on preserving the puzzle that is currently on the table.

 Many avid puzzlers will place a plastic sheet on top of the puzzle.
-Some will use towels on the top of the puzzle, while others roll their masterpieces up in a puzzle mat.
-Which ever of these methods works for you, will probably not work for your cat.
+Some will use towels on the top of the puzzle, while others roll their masterpieces up on a puzzle mat.
+Whichever of these methods works for you, will probably not work for your cat.
 I've heard of people using the tri-fold presentation boards for smaller puzzles so that they can be folded and moved without disturbing the pieces.

-Everyone agrees that aluminum foil is a cats cryptonite.
+Everyone agrees that aluminum foil is a cat's kryptonite.
 Cats seem to steer clear of anything with aluminum foil, so placing a sheet over the puzzle just might save you a ton of time.

 A wonderful suggestion includes a fitted sheet placed around the table that you are using to assemble a puzzle.
 This idea sounds simple and time effective.